relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 ## SIDEBAR: But If They're Mocked, Why Write The Methods At All?

-That's because I patched them with the `autospec` argument set to `True` in the test.
+That's because, if you look back at the test, I patched them with the `autospec` argument set to `True`.
 When we do that, the test will throw an error saying that the method signatures could not be found.
 This is a great way to protect ourselves from creating a mock of a class or method signature that doesn't actually exist.
-Without this protection, we'll create false positives everywhere in our test, rendering it useless.
+If this protection was not in place, we'll create false positives everywhere in our test, rendering it useless.

 ## Let's Implement fetch_data()